benjystanton/benjystanton.github.io/_posts/2013-03-02-crafting-animation-on-the-web-an-introduction.md

 ---
 layout: post
-title: Crafting Animation on the Web (an Introduction)
+title: Crafting animation on the web (an introduction)
 date: 2013-03-02 20:51:00
 categories: design animation
 ---